 IN YOUR 40s & 50s: A DIET RICH IN PROTEIN, HEALTHY FATS + ANTIOXIDANTS

 Keeping my own weight in check is a little harder these days and I have to work extra hard not only on my diet, but on my levels of stress and getting quality sleep.
 Foods that are most helpful during peri-menopause and menopause are omega-3 rich foods such as oily fish, chia seed and flax seeds.
 A study published in The American Journal Of Clinical Nutrition showed that a diet rich in omega 3's helped to reduce the frequency of hot flashes in menopausal women.

 I also strive to include more protein into my diet which helps to maintain lean muscle, support a healthy weight as well as nourish my firmer healthier skin.
-A lack of protein is first visible in the face and how you look.
-Protein cannot be stored in our body so it needs to be consumed every day through our diet.

 Weight gain is also a very common complaint after the age of 40.
 Studies show that having more muscle mass, not only increases your metabolic rate, it also protects the body against insulin sensitivity and weight gain.
 Making sure you include adequate protein at every meal meal will assist in maintaining lean toned, muscles.
 I also aim to do thirty minutes of weight bearing exercise most days as it helps counter the effect of bone loss and it increases my overall strength.

 I also sip on Matcha and Green tea most days as it naturally has metabolism boosting and thermogenic affects in the body, meaning it gently supports weight loss.You can read more about matcha in my post, The Secret to Anti-Ageing.